RH3D/E3NG_docs/configure.md

 ![](./assets/images/config/config_hotend.png)

 #### EXTRUDER
-- Bowden - adapter plate with different bowden connectors - bowden clip / ECAS04 / M6 thread (used on stock Ender extruder) / 1/8' thread (used on stock Ender hotend) / SpiderV3 coupler / Phaetus groove mount adapter
+- Bowden - adapter plate for different bowden connectors - bowden clip / ECAS04 / M6 thread (used on stock Ender extruder) / 1/8' thread (used on stock Ender hotend) / SpiderV3 coupler / Phaetus groove mount adapter
 - Original design extruders - adapter plates with the most common mounts to fit the majority of direct drive extruders.
 - Integrated - direct drive extruders with integration into the toolhead mount.
 Makes mounting the extruder more secure and rigid while still being easy to swap.

 ![](./assets/images/config/config_extruder.png)

 #### PART COOLING
-- 2 x 4010 - RECOMMENDED - compact and solid option with higher RPM fans - good option for most of the users.
+- 2 x 4010 - RECOMMENDED - compact and solid option with higher RPM fans - great option for most of the users.
 - 2 x 4020 - step up in performance from the previous 4010 fans.
 - 2 x 5015 - even more air.
 - CPAP - the best choice for extreme cooling and lightweight toolhead, although you can always add auxiliary fans too.